Friends and Family Support

 You may find it easier to talk with people you meet at your dialysis clinic or in a support group, if you belong to one.
 They’ll know what you’re going through and might be able to give you suggestions on sticking with your diet or staying on track with your medications.

 There are a variety of resources across the country, in your area, and, of course, on the Internet.
 Typing “CKD support groups” into a search engine such as Google reveals over 1,400,000 sites.
-Consider contacting some of the support groups listed below:

 Support Services are services that provide assistance to people with end stage renal disease to enable them to live their lives as normally as possible.
 These services include financial assistance, like helping to pay rent or utility bills that you are unable to pay because you may be unable to work due to your current health conditions.